a-r-r-o-w/cogvideox-factory/README.md

 </details>

+> [!NOTE]
-**Note:** `memory_after_validation` is indicative of the peak memory required for training.
+> `memory_after_validation` is indicative of the peak memory required for training.
 This is because apart from the activations, parameters and gradients stored for training, you also need to load the vae and text encoder in memory and spend some memory to perform inference.
-In order to reduce total memory required to perform training, one can choose to not perform validation.
+In order to reduce total memory required to perform training, one can choose to not perform validation/testing as part of the training script.

 - Make T2V LoRA script up-to-date
 - Make I2V LoRA script up-to-date